janspudich/OTE-data-scraper-and-API/README.md

 ## Introduction
 [OTE](https://www.ote-cr.cz/en) is an authority who publishes the electricity and gas market prices in Czechia.
 The purpose of this application is two-fold:
-1. Scrape the market date from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
+1. Scrape the market data from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
 2. Provide a REST API interface which enables to retrieve the data stored in the database, see the previous objective.

 Each of these purposes is served by a dedicated module of this application described below.
+Additionally, there is a section dedicated to the database data model.

 ## The data scraper module